cjdbarlow/Part-One/non-invasive-blood-pressure.md

     Turbulent flow occurs past the cuff, creating pressure oscillations.
 The pressure at which these are **first detected** is the **SBP**.
     * MAP
     The pressure at which **amplitude** of oscillations is maximal.
-* DBP is calculated from MAP and DBP
+* DBP is calculated from MAP and SBP

 ###Cons
 * Requires an appropriately sized cuff